Georgy Vinogradov: Musical development

 As a native of Kazan, he was taken in by the Kazan Opera Studio in 1937, and in the same year he became a soloist of Gosdzhaza USSR, directed by W. Knushevitsky and G. M. Blanter.
-This led to three successful recordings: Two to Tango, My Happiness and Love.
+This led to three successful recordings: "Two to Tango", "My Happiness" and "Love".
 He completed his musical studies at the Moscow Conservatory.

 In June 1941, he attended the recruitment office to sign up as an ordinary soldier, but was instructed to join those soldiers who entertained the troops at the front.
 Vinogradov said:

-"I just wore uniform in the first days of war.
+I just wore uniform in the first days of war.
 Then I was put into an ad hoc entertainment team, which included the orchestra, under the management of B. Knushevitsky and several soloists.
 We served at the Front, entertaining the fighters who had just left the battle.
 On one occasion we were under fire, the floor collapsed, and we were left with a team of only 11 people, but the group re-established.
 In blockaded Leningrad, in a group with Ruslanova, Garkavi and other famous artists, we performed about a thousand concerts.
 In 1943 I was transferred to serve in the Red Song and Dance Ensemble of the Soviet Army.
-I was with them until the end of the war ..."
-Georgy Vinogradov.
+I was with them until the end of the war ...

 When he performed on the All-Union Radio channel he was heard by the vocal instructor Mikhail Lvovich Lvov.
 Lvov is credited with making Vinogradov into a professional singer – with lessons in diction, breathing, flexibility, and finally in producing the sound he became famous for.
 Later studies were with Valeria Vladimirovna Barsova, a Bolshoi Opera soprano with whom he also made two duet recordings.
 On the radio, Vinogradov sang a wide range of material from jazz to art songs; in World War II he sang with the USSR Committee of Defense Model Orchestra.